SFDO-Tooling/CumulusCI/docs/robot.rst

 There may be times when you want to use some of the Robot Framework options which haven't been exposed as task options.
-We support that through an additional ``options`` section inside the normal task options in cumulusci.yml.
+We support that through an additional ``options`` section nested inside the typical task options in cumulusci.yml.

 For example, one of the most common uses of this inner ``options`` section is to